Rajpurohit18/clipify/README.md

 ---

 ## 🚀 Usage
-1. Open the frontend in your browser.
+1. Open the frontend in your browser (`http://localhost:3000`).
-2. Upload a video file (max 500MB, .mp4).
+2. Drag and drop your video file into the designated area.
-3. Wait for processing (AI will transcribe, analyze, and clip).
-4. Download or preview your short reel with subtitles and watermark.
+3. Choose your processing options:
+    *   **Clip Duration:** Specify the length of individual video/audio clips (in seconds).
+This option is disabled when "Full Video Audio" is selected.
+    *   **Audio Only:** Check this to extract audio instead of video.
+        *   **Clipped Audio:** Generates multiple audio clips based on the `Clip Duration`.
+        *   **Full Video Audio:** Extracts the entire audio from the video as a single MP3 file.
+4. Click "Process" to start the upload and processing.
+Monitor the progress bar.
+5. Once processing is complete, your generated clips will appear below.
+You can download individual clips or click "Download All" to get a zip archive of all clips from the latest process.

 ---